-DM Id DM Name RPN Group DECT manager identification within the multicell system.
-Name of the DECT manager.
-It can be edited (→ p.
-31).
-Part of the RFPI for a DECT manager.
-PARI and RPN must be locally unique in order to achieve that the RPN group allocated for the base stations of a DECT manager is locally unique in the system too.
-PMID / TPUI Group DECT manager specific handset group.
-It is assigned automatically, when the DECT manager is added to the system.
+DM Id DECT manager identification within the multicell system.

+DM Name Name of the DECT manager.
+It can be edited (\rightarrow p.
+39).

+- RPN Group Part of the RFPI for a DECT manager.
+PARI and RPN must be locally unique in order to achieve that the RPN group allocated for the base stations of a DECT manager is locally unique in the system too. - PMID / TPUI DECT manager specific handset group.
+It is assigned automatically, when the DECT Group manager is added to the system.

 PMID (Portable part MAC IDentity) uniquely identifies an active handset connection.
 Assigned individual TPUI uniquely identifies a handset.
 Assigned PMID is derived from the assigned TPUI.

-IP address Connection The column is hidden by default.
-IP address of the DECT manager.
-Click on registron to open the web user interface of the related DECT manager.
-Shows whether the DECT manager is currently connected to the multicell system or not (Con- status nected / Not connected).
-Connecting a DECT manager → p.
-34 Bases Handsets Number of handsets assigned to the DECT manager.
+The column is hidden by default.

+- IP address IP address of the DECT manager. - ▶ Click on r to open the web user interface of the related DECT manager. - ConnectionShows whether the DECT manager is currently connected to the multicell system or not (Connected / Not connected).

+Connecting a DECT manager \rightarrow p.
+45